AI customer service

 When to Choose Zendesk

-Choose Zendesk when omnichannel breadth, mature e-commerce integrations, and enterprise-grade scale matter more than AI-native design, SMB pricing, or fast lightweight setup for smaller stores.
+Choose Zendesk when omnichannel breadth, mature e-commerce integrations, and enterprise-grade scale matter more than AI-native design or fast lightweight setup.

 Pricing